izcheung/mySQLWorkBenchUserDoc/docs/task1.md

 3. Open a new query tab under 'File' and then click on 'New Query Tab'.

-4. To create a new database, execute the following code in the query window.
+4. To create a new database, execute the following code in the query window:

     ``` sql
     CREATE DATABASE <DatabaseName>;